 Running is an endurance sport that is natural and suited for individuals of every level.
 Each runner can run at his or her own pace.
-However, to make progress as a runner, your body needs to become accustomed to longer, more sustained periods of exercise.
+Interval training is an effective method for getting your body used to a variety of paces.
+Read on for more information.

 The training method known as "interval training" was devised by two German physiologists in the 1930s.
 They envisioned a type of running which would take into account the quantity and especially the quality of runs.
 In the 1950s, Emil Zatopek, who won "triple golds" (in the 5k, 10k and marathon in the 1952 Olympics), started to train with and disseminate the method of interval training.
 Soon after, a racing game called Fartlek (comprised of fast sprints of varying, random lengths) was invented by Gösse Holmer, a trainer for the Swedish team.

 2. What is Interval Training?

 Interval training is a method consisting of several repetitions at regular intervals during a training session.
 These consist of accelerations, recovery phases and returning to regular intensity.
 No matter your level or goals, interval training will help you improve your endurance.